clubcapra/takin/README.md

 ```

 ### Executing a node
-There are two option to launch a node.
+There are two options to launch a node.
 - rosrun
 - roslaunch